-1. Hospital Clínico San Carlos, IDISSC and Universidad Complutense de Madrid, Madrid; Spain.
-2. Quebec Heart and Lung Institute, Laval University, Quebec City, Quebec, Canada 3.
-Cardiovascular Division, Department of Medicine, University of Verona, Italy.
-4. Department of Internal Medicine and Cardiovascular Centre, Heart Vascular Stroke Institute, Samsung Medical Centre, Sungkyunkwan University School of Medicine, Seoul, Republic of Korea.
-5. CIBERCV, Cardiology Department, ICICORELAB, Hospital Clínico Universitario, Valladolid, Spain.
-6. Department of Cardiology, Hospital Universitario Marques de Valdecilla, Santander, Spain.
-7. Department of Cardiovascular Medicine, Cleveland Clinic, Cleveland, Ohio, USA.
-8. Division of Cardiovascular Medicine, Harrington Heart & Vascular Institute, University Hospitals Cleveland Medical Centre, Cleveland, Ohio, USA.
-9. Hospital Clinics San Carlos, IDISSC and Universidad Complutense de Madrid, Madrid; Spain, Spain 10.
-Cardiovascular Division, Department of Medicine, University of Verona, Italy 11.
-Department of Internal Medicine and Cardiovascular Centre, Heart Vascular Stroke Institute, Samsung Medical Centre, Sungkyunkwan University School of Medicine, Seoul, Republic of Korea
+1. Hospital Clínico San Carlos, IDISSC and Universidad Complutense de Madrid, Madrid, Spain; 2.
+Quebec Heart and Lung Institute, Laval University, Quebec City, Quebec, Canada; 3.
+Cardiovascular Division, Department of Medicine, University of Verona, Verona, Italy; 4.
+Department of Internal Medicine and Cardiovascular Centre, Heart Vascular Stroke Institute, Samsung Medical Centre, Sungkyunkwan University School of Medicine, Seoul, Republic of Korea; 5.
+CIBERCV, Cardiology Department, ICICORELAB, Hospital Clínico Universitario, Valladolid, Spain; 6.
+Department of Cardiology, Hospital Universitario Marques de Valdecilla, Santander, Spain; 7.
+Department of Cardiovascular Medicine, Cleveland Clinic, Cleveland, OH, USA; 8.
+Division of Cardiovascular Medicine, Harrington Heart & Vascular Institute, University Hospitals Cleveland Medical Centre, Cleveland, OH, USA

-Aims: To investigate the diagnostic performance of quantitative flow ratio (QFR) in assessing the physiological relevance of coronary lesions in the presence of severe aortic valve stenosis (SAS).
+Aims: The aim of this study was to investigate the diagnostic performance of quantitative flow ratio (QFR) in assessing the physiological relevance of coronary lesions in the presence of severe aortic valve stenosis (SAS).